withastro/astro/.changeset/dirty-socks-sip.md

 'astro': minor
 ---

 Adds a `markdown.shikiConfig.langAlias` option that allows [aliasing a non-supported code language to a known language](https://shiki.style/guide/load-lang#custom-language-aliases).
-This is useful when the language of your code samples is not [a built-in Shiki language](https://shiki.style/languages), but you want your Markdown source to display an accurate language while also displaying syntax highlighting.
+This is useful when the language of your code samples is not [a built-in Shiki language](https://shiki.style/languages), but you want your Markdown source to contain an accurate language while also displaying syntax highlighting.

 The following example configures Shiki to highlight `cjs` code blocks using the `javascript` syntax highlighter: